SAP/ai-sdk-js/CONTRIBUTING.md

 Last, check that everything is published as expected on npm.

+### How to Roll Back Releases

+Once a release is published on npm you can no longer take it back.
+To fix issues in published packages you need to publish a new version.

+If you find an issue with the release or something fails before publishing, you can revert the release.
+Make sure to:

+- Revert the bump commit.
+- Delete the draft release.
+- Delete the version tag.

+Then you can fix the error on the state before the release and try again.

 ## Contributing Code or Documentation

 You are welcome to contribute code in order to fix a bug or to implement a new feature that is logged as an issue.